 Send an email to promote your preference center

-Ask for information little by little
+Ask for information gradually

 In Rapha’s welcome email, they only ask for one thing so they can ensure their subscribers hear about the type of clothing that suits them.

-Include it your re-engagement campaign
+Include it in your re-engagement campaign

 Animoto gets straight to the point in their email by telling their unengaged subscribers how they can get interesting and relevant content.